jaheyns/CfdOF/Readme.md

 choose "CFD".

-The OpenFOAM installation is via the [blueCFD-Core](http://bluecfd.github.io/Core/Downloads/) package (version 2016-2), with which Gnuplot and Paraview come bundled.
+The OpenFOAM installation is via the [blueCFD-Core](http://bluecfd.github.io/Core/Downloads/) package (version 2016-2), with which Paraview comes bundled.
 This can be installed manually using the above link, or by clicking the relevant button in the Preferences panel described above.